Azure-Samples/media-services-v3-dotnet-core-functions-integration/README.md

 # Azure Media Services v3 - Serverless Workflows with Azure Functions & Logic Apps

+**IMPORTANT NOTE : Azure Media Service has been retired on June 30, 2024.
+Please see the (retirement guide](https://learn.microsoft.com/en-us/azure/media-services/latest/azure-media-services-retirement).**

 This repository contains projects that show how to integrate Azure Media Services with Azure Functions & Azure Logic Apps.
 These Media Services Functions examples are based on AMS REST API v3 on Azure Functions v3.
 Most of the functions can also be used from Logic Apps.